norvig/paip-lisp/docs/chapter3.md

 &#9635; **Exercise 3.5 [h]** (Exercise in altering structure.)
 Write a program that will play the role of the guesser in the game Twenty Questions.
 The user of the program will have in mind any type of thing.
-The program will ask questions of the user, which must be answered yes or no, or “it” when the program has guessed it.
+The program will ask questions of the user, which must be answered yes or no, or "it" when the program has guessed it.
-If the program runs out of guesses, it gives up and asks the user what “it” was.
+If the program runs out of guesses, it gives up and asks the user what "it" was.
-At first the program will not play well, but each time it plays, it will remember the user’s replies and use them for subsequent guesses.
+At first the program will not play well, but each time it plays, it will remember the user's replies and use them for subsequent guesses.

 ## 3.11 Overview of Data Types